MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
-This message directs the Node to generate a pair of wallets and report their vital statistic back to the UI.
+This message directs the Node to generate a pair of wallets and report their vital statistics back to the UI.
 If the database already contains a wallet pair, the wallet generation will fail.

-Wallets can be generated in two ways:
+Wallets can be generated in several ways:

 * Using derivation paths from a seed: in this case the request should contain a specification for the seed and
   a derivation path for each wallet, and the response will contain a mnemonic phrase representing the generated
   seed, along with the address and private key for each wallet generated.
 * Entirely at random: in this case no direction should be given in the request, and the response will contain
   only the address and private key for each wallet generated.
+* With one wallet generated using a seed and a derivation path, and the other generated at random: in this case,
+  there should be a specification for the seed and a derivation path for only the seed/path wallet; the other
+  wallet will be generated randomly.

 `dbPassword` is the current database password.
 If this is incorrect or absent, the wallet generation will fail.